Galați: Topography

 Galați is located in southeastern Romania.
 Its coordinates are latitude 45 ° 27 'north and longitude 28 ° 02' east.
 Its area is 246.4 km2.
-Galați lies in the southern part of the Moldavian Plateau on the left (west) bank of the Danube river at the junction of the Siret River (west) and the Prut River (east), near Lake Brates.
+Galați lies in the southern part of the Moldavian Plateau on the left (west) bank of the Danube at the junction of the river Siret (west) and the Prut River (east), near Lake Brates.
 It is 80 km from the Black Sea.
 The nearest town is Brăila, 15 km to the south.
 Galați is built on three geological terraces.
 One lies beneath "Valley City", with elevations between 5 and 7 m.
 The other two, which make a fan shape, have elevations of 20–25 m (the site of the old town, now the city centre) and 40 m (the site of the modern city) respectively.

-The Danube river is considered the "life-blood" of Galați.
+The Danube is considered the "life-blood" of Galați.
 The Danube is the second longest river in Europe 2850 km), with an average flow of 6199 m3 per second in the Galați section.
 After the Siret River, the largest tributary in Romania, joins the Danube, the flow is 210 m3/s.
 After the Prut River joins the Danube, the flow becomes 86 m3/s.
-The Danube river flows have significant seasonal variation.
+The Danube flows have significant seasonal variation.
 The maximum flows occur in May; 18000–19000 m3/s.
 The minimum flows occur during the summer; 2000–2450 m3/s.